doppelganger9/babyfoot/README.md

 - debug in vscode to go step-by-step and inspect variable contents;
 - refactor blindly once everything was covered, that's the real deal 😎!

+### Mutation testing

+Code coverage is nice, but it only really tells you which part of your code is not yet covered.

+What it does not tell you is if the current coverage is really testing or just passing over code.

+Enters mutation testing!
+By changing parts of the tested code, it checks that related unit tests covering it should fail.
+If not, then the test does not really test anything, it just passes over the code.

+Run `npm run test:mutations` and check the generated [Stryker Mutator](https://stryker-mutator.io) in the `reports` directory.

+Look for surviving mutants, and test them one by one by replicating the mutation on our code and then if necessary, fix it.

+Fixing means either adding meaningful assertions, or removing code that is not really useful.

 ## PostMan collection & automated REST API testing

 `npm run newman`